Ddilrat/rachio-data-fetch/README.md

 ## Features

 - Fetch zone/station run time data from multiple Rachio controllers
-- Store event data in CSV format for easy analysis
+- Store event data in CSV format and/or SQLite database
 - Fetch and store comprehensive device information in JSON format
 - Support for incremental data collection (only fetch new data)
 - Configurable time ranges for historical data retrieval
 - Automatic request chunking to handle API time range limits
 - Duplicate event detection and prevention
 - Device discovery utility to find controller IDs
-- Designed for easy migration to SQL database in the future
+- SQL database support with automatic indexing for fast queries
+- Query and analyze data using SQL

 ## Prerequisites